Q1: How soon after the draw is held will I be able to view the Web-Casts on your Internet site?

 Q6: Where else can I obtain winning number information?

 A: Get winning numbers on our website at OLG.ca, in newspapers, on television, Winning Numbers lists at retail, our WIN!
 Line at 416-870-8946 (Toronto area) or toll free at 1-866-891-8946 (outside Toronto).
 Our self-serve ticket checkers at all lottery terminal locations can also verify if your LOTTO ticket is a winner and the prize amount.

 Q7: May I watch the draws in person?

 A: All OLG Draws are conducted live at our Toronto Prize Centre at Yonge and Dundas, in the store front window facing Dundas Street.
 The OLG draws commence at approximately 9pm each night.
-These draws are also shown simultaneously on the giant screen above the Prize Centre, as well as the 42" LED screens located in the window facing Dundas Street and facing in the Atrium on Bay.
 The

 Q8: How will the LOTTO MAX draws be conducted?